przemo/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-The day of the average maximum steps was recorded on 835.
 There are still some missing observations present, hence for selected days no steps were recorded at all.
 The pattern clearly shows the increase of the steps taken at the beginning of the day, and decreasing steadily from morning (8-9am) to the end of a day, with specific peaks around noon (lunch time?), and around 4pm, 5pm, and 6pm (going home?, it may depend on the type a job).
 Generally the activity pattern are clearly visible.